hearthandsinc/challenges/backend/readme.md

 - [ ] Add support for Email forwarding to relay the messages to the users email addresses
 - [ ] Make the backend idempotent in regards to what you receive
 - [ ] Add support for a read/unread message status
-- [ ] Users should be able to receive messages as they are sent
+- [ ] Users should be able to instantly receive messages as they are sent

 ## What we look at